 The opportunity to go on artist residencies has been key to the development of my work as an artist.
-I’ve been A.I.R at Iona Hostel (Isle of Iona; on two occasions), Sumburgh Head in Shetland (twice), The Mothership in Dorset, at Jam on the Marsh music festival (in Kent, on three occasions), the Outer Hebrides (funded by a-n) and at Tremenheere Sculpture Park and Gardens, for four years: this culminated in a solo exhibition at Tremenheere Gallery (2019).
+I’ve been A.I.R at Iona Hostel (Isle of Iona; on two occasions), Sumburgh Head in Shetland (twice), The Mothership in Dorset, at Jam on the Marsh music festival (in Kent, on three occasions), in Italy on various visits over many years; the Outer Hebrides (funded by a-n) and at Tremenheere Sculpture Park and Gardens, for four years: this culminated in a solo exhibition at Tremenheere Gallery (2019).

 Walking and drawing in the Dolomites, 2017.
 Photo by Andrew McDouall.